All Episodes

 And five full days straight ahead.

-Great to have you with us, folks, Rush Limbaugh and EIB Network.
+Great to have you with us, folks.

-And the Limbaugh Institute for Advanced Conservative Studies.
+Rush Limbaugh and EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

 Great to be with you.

-Here's the telephone number 800-282-2882 and the email address L Rushball at EIVNet.com.
+Here's the telephone number, 800-282-2882 and the email address, lrushball at eivnet.com.

-This is from the Hill dot com.
+This is from thehill.com analysis.

-Analysis, it's by Sam Youngman.
+It's by Sam Youngman.

 July has been disaster for Obama and Hill Democrats.

-Do you believe this?
+You believe this?

-I mean, it if July's been a disaster, when I love that headline, I hope August is terrifying.
+I mean, if July's been a disaster, when I love that headline, I hope August is terrifying.

 And this Gates business, you know, there's a press conference in Cambridge, right?